 Credit APR Laws

 There are some situations where a company cannot exceed a certain APR amount.
-For example, it was deemed that payday loan companies are charging their customers way too much.
+For example, the FTC determined that some payday loan companies are charging their customers way too much.

 When you're getting a credit card or a loan, the APR rate must be discussed with you upfront.
-This law is a part of the Truth in Lending Act.
+This law is a part of the Truth in Lending Act and protects consumers, or homebuyers, by ensuring the loan terms, loan origination fees, and any lender charges are disclosed.